melzayet/ais-design-guide/README.md

 ### Provision infrastructure, policy and config as code [Cloud Engineers]

-- Cloud Engineers provision infrastructure ideally through code: ARM, Bicep or Terraform
+- Cloud Engineers provision infrastructure resources; ideally through code: ARM, Bicep or Terraform templates
 - Infrastructure resources include but not limited to API Management instance, Logic Apps environment, Service Bus Namespace, Azure Monitor dashboards and alerts
 - Azure Policies are created to govern usage.
 For example, one policy can block access to specific connectors like Dropbox.
 Another policy could restrict network access to workflows or APIs through private endpoints only
 - Infrastructure defined as code has settings and parameters set per environment (dev, staging and prod environment)